Kiran7007/Interview-Preparation/README.md

 *  **What is a Loader in Android?** <br/>
     Note: (Loader is Deprecated.
 We Have to use combination of ViewModels and LiveData instead of using Loaders) A Loader is used to fetch the data from a Content provider and cache the results across the configuration changes to avoid duplicate queries.
 Loader does it by running on separate threads and handling the lifecycle changes (so no need of asynctasks or new thread creations or manual handling of life cycle changes).
 Few implementations of Loaders like CursorLoader can implement an observer (called ContentObserver) to monitor any data changes and can then trigger a reload.

-*  **What is AAPT?** <br/>
-    AAPT2 (Android Asset Packaging Tool) is a build tool that Android Studio and Android Gradle Plugin use to compile and package your app’s resources.
-AAPT2 parses, indexes, and compiles the resources into a binary format that is optimized for the Android platform.

 *  **What is an Intent Filter?** <br/>
     Intent filters are a very powerful feature of the Android platform.
 They provide the ability to launch an activity based not only on an explicit request, but also an implicit one.
 For example, an explicit request might tell the system to “Start the Send Email activity in the Gmail app".
 By contrast, an implicit request tells the system to “Start a Send Email screen in any activity that can do the job."
 When the system UI asks a user which app to use in performing a task, that’s an intent filter at work.
 Here's an example of how to declare Intent Filter in AndroidManifest: